Nazism and cinema: Star system

 There always had been film stars in Germany, but a star system comparable to the star system in Hollywood did not yet exist.
 Nazi leaders denounced the star system as a Jewish invention.
 However, in order to improve the image of Nazi Germany, Goebbels made great efforts to form a star system.
 After Marlene Dietrich and Greta Garbo had gone to Hollywood and could not be persuaded to serve the National Socialist film industry as figureheads, new film stars were promoted.

 The best-known example is the Swedish actress Zarah Leander who was hired in 1937 by Ufa and became the most prominent and highest-paid German film star in only a few years.
 The publicity campaign for Leander was run by the press office of the Ufa, which concealed her past as a film actress already well known in Sweden and put their money right away on her charisma as a singer with an exceptionally deep voice.
 The Ufa press office provided the newspapers with detailed instructions on how the new star would have to be presented, and even the actress herself had to follow detailed instructions whenever she appeared in public.
 This kind of star publicity had not existed in Germany before.

 Prominent politicians such as Hitler, Goebbels, and Hermann Göring appeared in public flanked by popular German film actors.
 The female stars in particular were expected to lend some glamour to the dry and male-dominated NSDAP events.
-Hitler's preferred dinner partners were the actresses Olga Tschechowa and Lil Dagover, and from 1935, Hermann Göring was married to the popular actress Emmy Sonnemann.
+Hitler's preferred dinner partners were the actresses Olga Chekhova and Lil Dagover, and from 1935, Hermann Göring was married to the popular actress Emmy Sonnemann.
 The relationships of Goebbels to several female film stars are also notorious.
 Magda Goebbels left a screening of the film Die Reise nach Tilsit, because it seemed to her too close a telling of her husband's relationship with Lída Baarová, which had resulted in the actress being sent back to her native Czechoslovakia.

 Personal proximity to the political leaders became a determining factor for the career success of film actors.
 An informal system of listings decided how frequently an actor would be cast.
 The five categories extended from "to cast at all costs even without a vacancy" (for instance Zarah Leander, Lil Dagover, Heinz Rühmann) to "casting under no circumstances welcome".

 How crucial the film stars were for the image of the National Socialist government is also evident from the tax benefits that Hitler decreed in 1938 for prominent film actors and directors.
 From that time on, they could deduct 40% of their income as professional expenses.